Avoid the Promotions Tab: Email Deliverability Tips

 Understanding Email Filtering

-When you create an email and click Send, the ESP goes into action and filters your email using ready-made criteria like content, structure, sender history, and user behavior.
-Here are some common elements that often trigger placement in the Promotions tab:
+- When you click Send, the ESP filters your email using criteria like content, structure, sender history, and user behavior.
+Below are common elements that often trigger placement in Promotions.

-Why Are Your Emails Landing in the Promotions Tab and How to Ensure They Deliver Into Recipient’s Inbox?
+Why Are Your Emails Landing in the Promotions Tab and How to Improve Placement?

 Salesy Language

-The apparent reason emails land in the Promotions Tab is salesy language.
-Using words like “discount,” “sale,” or “limited time offer” is like waving a flag for email providers to label your message as promotional.
+A common reason emails land in Promotions is salesy language.
+Words like “discount,” “sale,” or “limited time offer” can signal promotional intent.

 Downsize Images and Links

-Emails full of big, colorful images and lots of links tend to get sent straight to Promotions.
-They look like ads and email filters pick up on that.
+Emails full of big images and lots of links often get routed to Promotions.
+They look like ads—and filters pick up on that.

 Use a Real Person’s Name as the Sender